101st Airborne Division Soldiers Escort Little Rock Nine on 50th Anniversary

 September 25, 2007

-The nine Soldiers were hand picked by their Battalion and Brigade Command Sergeants Major to take part in the event, which was held 50 years after President Dwight D. Eisenhower sent more than 11,500 101st Airborne Division Soldiers to Little Rock to ensure the safety of nine black students who wished to attend the then all-white Little Rock Central High School.
+The nine Soldiers were hand picked by their battalion and brigade senior enlisted advisers, to take part in the event, which was held 50 years after President Dwight D. Eisenhower sent more than 11,500 101st Airborne Division Soldiers to Little Rock to ensure the safety of nine black students who wished to attend the then-all white Little Rock Central High School.